DMConklin/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map returns an array by default
 2. What is the difference between a function and a method?
+A method is just a function inside an object
 3. What is closure?
+Anything surrounded by curly braces that can access the outside parameters
 4. Describe the four rules of the 'this' keyword.
+When referenced in the global scope it's refering to the window object When a function is called by a preceeding dot the object before the dot is this When new is called this refers to the specific instance of the object Whenever call or apply is used you set the this keyword explicitly to the passed parameter
 5. Why do we need super() in an extended class?
+To call the parent constructor

 ## Project Set up